dpsmith/linux/Documentation/security/launch-integrity/principles.rst

 A trust chain is itself a mechanism, specifically a mechanism of mechanisms, and therefore it too has a Strength of Mechanism.
-The factors that contribute to a trust chain's strength are,
+The factors that contribute to the strength of a trust chain are,

   - The strength of the chain's RoT
   - The strength of each member of the trust chain
   - The length, i.e. the number of members, of the chain

-Therefore to provide the strongest trust chains, they should start with a strong RoT and should consist of members being of low complexity and minimizing the number of members participating as is possible.
-In a more colloquial sense, a trust chain is only as strong as it weakests link and more links increase the probability of a weak link.
+Therefore, to provide the strongest trust chains, they should start with a strong RoT and should consist of members being of low complexity and minimizing the number of members participating as possible.
+In a more colloquial sense, a trust chain is only as strong as its weakest link, thus more links increase the probability of a weak link.

 Dynamic Launch Components
 =========================

-The TCG architecture for dynamic launch is composed of a component series that are used to setup and then carry out the launch.
-These components work together to construct a RTM trust chain that is rooted in the dynamic launch and thus commonly referred to as the Dynamic Root of Trust for Measurement (DRTM) chain.
+The TCG architecture for dynamic launch is composed of a component series that are used to set up and then carry out the launch.
+These components work together to construct an RTM trust chain that is rooted in the dynamic launch and thus commonly referred to as the Dynamic Root of Trust for Measurement (DRTM) chain.

 What follows is a brief explanation of each component in execution order.
 A subset of these components are what establishes the dynamic launch's trust